 Outside law, Bruce is the Deputy Chair of the Australian String Quartet, skis, collects vintage land rovers and WW1 militaria (both mostly while his wife, Bronwyn, is not looking) and acts as a hired hand in her cattle business.

-But by being open about my own challenges, I hope to help destigmatise mental health and wellness in the workplace.
+By being open about my own challenges, I hope to help destigmatise mental health and wellness in the workplace.
 I want people to appreciate that you can have your own mental health struggles, be vulnerable and have a successful and fulfilling career.

 Berkeley Cox is the Chief Executive Partner of the Australian operations of King & Wood Mallesons, a global law firm headquartered in Asia.
 He leads the strategic direction of the Australian firm (comprising approximately 1,000 lawyers and 600 shared services and support personnel) and drives execution against firm priorities and on its client, people, international, innovation and community agenda.